 This is where things can get a little cloudy, because many of us have played in groups where moving your ball from a divot was allowed.
 This is almost certainly because of a "Local Rule" being in effect, commonly known as "preferred lies" or "winter rules."

 A Local Rule is a temporary modification to the standard rules, put in place by the course's golf committee to handle specific, temporary conditions.
-Winter rules are often implemented when the course is wet, soft, and general play is damagingrecovery is slow, so the fairways are in rough shape due to the a combination between more wear and tear and lack of optimal growth.
+Winter rules are often implemented when the course is wet and soft, and recovery is slow, so the fairways are in rough shape due to a combination of more wear and tear and lack of optimal growth.

 How It Works: When "preferred lies" are in effect, a player whose ball is on a "closely mown area" (i.e., the fairway) may lift, clean, and place the ball within a specified distance - usually 6 inches or one scorecard length - no closer to the hole.
 This Local Rule allows you to improve your lie by placing the ball on a better piece of turf, including moving it out of a divot.

 The Most Important Thing to Know: This is not an automatic rule.
 It must be officially put into play by the committee.
 You can't just decide with your foursome that winter rules are active because the course is a bit wet.
-Check the clubhouse notice board, the pro shop, or the back of your paper scorecard for any Local Rules in effect for that day they are usually on full display for anyone starting thier round.
-If the Local Rule isn't posted anywhere, you should assume it's not active in that area and you must play the ball as it lies.
+Check the clubhouse notice board, the pro shop, or the back of your paper scorecard for any Local Rules in effect for that day.
+They are usually on full display for anyone starting their round.
+If the Local Rule isn't posted anywhere, you should assume it's not active in that area, and you must play the ball as it lies.

 The Coach's Corner: How to Play the Shot from a Divot

 Okay, the bad news is you’re stuck playing it.
 The good news is that with a few simple adjustments and the right mindset, this dreaded shot becomes much more manageable.
-Instead of seeing it as a catastrophe of the worst porportions, think of it as a chance to show your skill an d make an incredible par.
+Instead of seeing it as a catastrophe of the worst proportions, think of it as a chance to show your skill and make an incredible par.

 Change Your Mindset: Accept the Challenge

 First, breathe.
 The absolute worst thing you can do is get angry, slam your club, and complain about your luck.
-Mentally, you’ve already lost the battle by bringing a negative energy into the swing.
-Acknowledge the bad break, aacept it for it its, then immediately chanell you your focus onto executing the shot.
+Mentally, you’ve already lost the battle by bringing negative energy into the swing.
+Acknowledge the bad break, accept it for what it is, then immediately channel your focus onto executing the shot.
 See it as an opportunity.
-Turning a bad lie into a decent result feels incredibly rewarding and builds mental confidence for what may happen later in the run or even during the runnings with freinds in the upcoimg weekends.
+Turning a bad lie into a decent result feels incredibly rewarding and builds mental confidence for what may happen later during other rounds or matches with friends in the upcoming weekends.
 These little wins build real and tangible mental fortitude.

 Step-by-Step Guide to Hitting from a Divot

 The main objective with this shot is to make a clean, descending strike on the ball itself.
-Many amatuergolfers mistakenly try to "scoop" or "lift" the ball out of the hole, which almost always results in a topped or heavy shot.
+Many amateur golfers mistakenly try to "scoop" or "lift" the ball out of the hole, which almost always results in a topped or heavy shot.
 We need to hit down on it.

 1. Assess the Lie

 Not all divots are created equal.
 Is the ball sitting cleanly on sand at the bottom?
 Or is it pressed up against the back edge of the turf wall?
 If it’s sitting cleanly, you can play a shot that’s closer to your normal swing.
-If it’s stuck against the back lip of turf, you’ll to need play more of a descending on your strik - but the aporopriate adjustments, covered below, apply in both common cases.
+If it’s stuck against the back lip of turf, you'll need to play more of a descending strike - but the appropriate adjustments, covered below, apply in both common cases.

 3. Adjust Your Setup: Ball Back, Weight Forward

-- Ball Position: Move the ball back in your stance, about one to two inches back of where yoyur stance would notamlly play it .
-For a mid-iron, this puts it just behind the center of your stance.
-This is one of the important adjustments, as it naturally encourages a a steeper angle of attack and which ensuresyou to hit the ball first.
+- Ball Position: Move the ball back in your stance, about one to two inches back of where you would normally play it.
+For a mid-iron, this positions it just behind the center of your stance.
+This adjustment naturally encourages a steeper angle of attack, ensuring you hit the ball first.

-- Weight Distribution: Now, shift your weight so that about 60-65% is on your front (lead) foot.
-This weight shift, along with the back ball posiition should do one very important thing:get your hands slightly ahead of the golf ball at the your regular address of the ball.
-This combination naturally promotes the vital “ball-first” contact we are going for an d want.
+- Weight Distribution: Shift your weight so that about 60-65% is on your front (lead) foot.
+This weight shift, along with the back ball position, should get your hands slightly ahead of the golf ball at address.
+This combination naturally promotes the vital “ball-first” contact we want.

 4. The Swing: Hit Down with Conviction

-Now, it's a matter of trust and commitmen to yourself.
-Forget any idea of lifting the ball in the ait.
-Your main, swing thought in your head should be "hit downward " or "strike the back behind."
+Now, it's a matter of trusting and committing to yourself.
+Forget any idea of lifting the ball into the air.
+Your main swing thought should be "hit downward" or "strike the back of the ball."

-- Keep Your Wrists Firm: Maintain firm an unnoving wrest throightout youtr impact.
-A “scooping” motion, or an early release of the hands and wrist, is a the main one.
-We want to lead with the hands right, which lets the club compress the ball cleanly before brushing down into the rest of thedivot its in
+- Keep Your Wrists Firm: Maintain firm and unmoving wrists throughout impact.
+A “scooping” motion or an early release of the hands and wrists is detrimental.
+We want to lead with the hands, which lets the club compress the ball cleanly before brushing down into the rest of the divot.

 Final Thoughts

-While the rules say you must play your golf ball from a divot on the open fairway, it doesn't mean you can,t and and and not recover successfully from the a shot from these spots.
-By underststanding thr ruules about preferedleises an dadjjusting yuor tehnique we talked about today you,ll tuern tthese unfortiaten ebveaklse ino a chnace to display cofinecne and also skill.
+While the rules say you must play your golf ball from a divot on the open fairway, it doesn't mean you cannot recover successfully from a shot from these spots.
+By understanding the rules about preferred lies and adjusting your technique, as we discussed today, you'll turn these unfortunate breaks into a chance to display confidence and skill.